wellcomecollection/docs/rfcs/062-knowledge-graph/README.md

 **Infrastructure**

-Consider deploying the Neo4j database, which was initially only set up locally with the official Docker image in v1 of the graph, which would enable broader access by the platform and ML teams.
+Consider a deployed/fully managed graph database, with options other than Neo4j (e.g. AWS Neptune) taken into consideration.
+This would enable broader access by the platform and ML teams.
 If the graph is used to enrich concepts for search, plan its integration with existing infrastructure and processes.
 As above, apply learnings from the Wellcome Academic Graph's setup where applicable.

 **MVP and future directions**